Beginner's Guide to Retro Handheld Gaming

 3. Systems You Want to Play

-8-bit & 16-bit (NES, SNES, Genesis): Any device will handle these perfectly
+8-bit & 16-bit (NES, SNES, Genesis): Any device will handle these perfectly.
+These classic pixel art games look stunning on modern handheld displays.

-Game Boy Advance: All devices, but 3.5" screens are ideal
+Game Boy Advance: All devices, but 3.5" screens are ideal.
+Check out our guide to the best pixel art games for GBA recommendations.

 PlayStation 1: Need at least mid-range devices ($80+)